On Vassiliev Invariants of Virtual Knots: Quantum Invariants

-\begin{definition} Given a ribbon Hopf algebra $A$, we define the \textbf{universal quantum invariant} $Z_A$ associated to $A$ to be the invariant of rotational virtual knots given by the following composition:
+\begin{definition} \cite{kauffman2015rotational} Given a ribbon Hopf algebra $A$, we define the \textbf{universal quantum invariant} $Z_A$ associated to $A$ to be the invariant of rotational virtual knots given by the following composition:

-where the final arrow is given for a rotational virtual knot $K$ by evaluation in $A$ of the fully multiplied expression on $Z(K)$.
-Here we must take care to note that this expression is only defined up to cyclic permutation, and so for the codomain of this map we must form a corresponding quotient of $A$.
-Namely, we work in the quotient $A/I$ by the \textit{vector subspace} (note: not algebra ideal) $I$ spanned by elements $\{xy-yx\in A\,\,\vert\,\,x,y\in A\}$, which imposes cyclic commutativity of the multiplication on $A/I$. \end{definition}
+where the final arrow is given for a rotational virtual knot $K$ by evaluation in $A$ of the fully multiplied decoration on $Z(K)$, and $\{\text{RVK}\}$ denotes the set of rotational virtual knots.
+So in the words of Remark \ref{rk:evaluations}, this last map discards the underlying knot diagram in favor of a formal trace.

+We must take care to note that the decoration on $Z(K)$ is only defined up to cyclic permutation of multiplication, and so for the codomain of this map we must form a corresponding quotient of $A$.
+Namely, we work in the quotient $A/I$ by the \textit{vector subspace} (note:~not algebra ideal) $I$ spanned by elements $\{xy-yx\in A\,\,\vert\,\,x,y\in A\}$, which imposes cyclic commutativity of the multiplication on $A/I$.
+Forming this quotient is otherwise known as taking a formal trace in $A$. \end{definition}

 We can alternatively move this technique through a representation $(V,\rho:A\to\text{End}(V))$ of a Hopf algebra by forming the following composition: